 Robert is Lisa’s Business Partner and the Commercial Director of Studio G. This is what he has to say:

 I would probably have pottered along like that but I met Lisa, initially on Twitter and then in real life, and we became good friends.
-She encouraged me to go along to a photography workshop and my mind was blown.
-I started going regularly and experienced all types of photography and techniques and, like Lisa, I was hooked.
+She encouraged me to take my photography further, and with her support and proper training, I experienced all types of photography and techniques and, like Lisa, I was hooked.

 When the opportunity came along of starting our own business in a studio, it seemed like an obvious thing to do.
-Working with Lisa, and leading on the commercial side of the business means - business headshots, corporate events, product photography - I’m learning a range of new skills, though I still have to pinch myself occasionally when I describe myself as a ‘professional photographer’.
+Working with Lisa, and leading on the commercial side of the business including headshots, corporate events and product photography, I’m still learning - and I hope I always will.
+Working as a professional photographer - bringing quality images to individuals and businesses - is very satisfying, and great fun.